-Adopted at LYMEC Autumn Congress in Vilnius, Lithuania, on 13 October 2018
+Adopted at LYMEC Autumn Congress in Vilnius, Lithuania, on 13 October 2018 (Former 4.36 prior to Prague 2022)

 In many societies, menstruation is viewed as unclean and talking about it is still considered a taboo.
 Therefore, a lot of women feel ashamed and embarrassed during their periods.
 This often stems from a lack of education and misinformation of society on the topic.